sl2365/Startup-Monitor-64/README.md

    - Takes baseline snapshots of startup folders and scheduled tasks.

 2. **Monitoring**
    - The app polls monitored locations at the interval set in Settings GUI: MonitorTime, default: 3000ms.
+The longer the time, the less resources required.
    - Finds new items, compares them to baseline and Allowed/Denied lists, reports to user.

 3. **Review GUI**
    - New or changed items open a review dialog with checkboxes:
-     - **Checked**: Item will be added to Allowed.ini (approved)
+     - **CHECKED**: Item will be added to Allowed.ini (approved)
-     - **Unchecked**: Item will be added to Denied.ini (blocked/deleted)
+     - **UNCHECKED**: Item will be added to Denied.ini (blocked/deleted)
-   - Denied items are deleted after a single confirmation messagebox.
+   - Denied items are deleted after a single confirmation message box.
    - Export List: This exports a full list of items shown in the Review GUI.

 4. **Tray Menu Functions**